-The NEL requires the Commission to apply the Rule making test in its analysis and assessment of a Rule proposal at the draft determination phase of the Rule making process.
+The NEL requires the Commission to apply the Rule making test in its analysis and assessment of a Rule proposal.
 The Rule making test states:

-"(1) The AEMC may only make a Rule if it is satisfied that the Rule will or is likely to contribute to the achievement of the national electricity market objective.

-(2) For the purposes of subsection (1), the AEMC may give such weight to any aspect of the national electricity market objective as it considers appropriate in all the circumstances, having regard to any relevant MCE statement of policy principles." (s.88 NEL)
+- "(1) The AEMC may only make a Rule if it is satisfied that the Rule will or is likely to contribute to the achievement of the national electricity market objective. - (2) For the purposes of subsection (1), the AEMC may give such weight to any aspect of the national electricity market objective as it considers appropriate in all the circumstances, having regard to any relevant MCE statement of policy principles." (s.88 NEL)